sait-lab/learn-git/git-branching.md

 Now, your local branch `sf` will automatically pull from `origin/serverfix`.

-If you already have a local branch and want to set it to a remote branch you just pulled down, or want to change the upstream branch you’re tracking, you can use the `-u` or `--set-upstream-to` option to `git branch` to explicitly set it at any time.
+If you already have a local branch and want to set it to a remote branch you just pulled down, or want to change the upstream branch you're tracking, you can use the `-u` or `--set-upstream-to` option to `git branch` to explicitly set it at any time.

 ```console
 $ git switch -c cf